Chevron

 Background

-Chevron holds a 50% stake in Tengizchevroil, the joint venture that operates Kazakhstan's Tengiz oilfield, and is a shareholder in the Caspian Pipeline Consortium (CPC) whose Novorossiysk terminal Ukraine struck on 6 April 2026.
-The US State Department formally warned Kyiv to stop targeting the port following the strike, an intervention the briefing describes as protecting two American oil majors rather than protecting Moscow.
+Chevron holds a 50% stake in Tengizchevroil, the joint venture operating Kazakhstan's Tengiz oilfield, and is a shareholder in the Caspian Pipeline Consortium (CPC) whose Novorossiysk terminal Ukraine struck on 6 April 2026.
+The US State Department formally warned Kyiv to stop targeting CPC infrastructure following the strike, an intervention characterised as protecting American oil majors rather than defending Moscow.

-Chevron is the second-largest US oil and gas company by market capitalisation, headquartered in San Ramon, California.
-Its Tengiz production, running at roughly 700,000 barrels per day at peak, is among the top five assets in its global portfolio.
-The Tengiz crude export chain runs entirely through Russian-controlled infrastructure: the CPC pipeline across Russia and the Novorossiysk Black Sea terminal.
+The second-largest US oil and gas company by market capitalisation, Chevron is headquartered in San Ramon, California.
+Its Tengiz production runs at roughly 700,000 Barrels Per Day at peak; the crude export chain runs entirely through Russian-controlled infrastructure, the CPC pipeline and the Novorossiysk Black Sea terminal, making Chevron directly exposed to any disruption of that route.